BrianBosho/Med-MoE/ENHANCED_BUILDER_GUIDE.md

-# Enhanced Model Builder Guide
+d projecto# Enhanced Model Builder Guide

 This comprehensive guide explains the enhanced model builder for MoELLaVA, including its modular architecture, pluggable vision encoders, and configurable projectors for multimodal models.